This is a best prospect industry for this country. Includes a market overview and trade data.

 The telecommunication sector in Pakistan experienced very rapid growth from over a decade.
 With 3G/4G licenses in place, investment in this sector will continue.
 Pakistan is interested to adopt latest technology along with the world and making notably efforts to advance to 5G technology.

-In addition to this, Pakistan has also implemented the world’s first open-source, full-fledged Device Identification, Registration and Blocking System (DIRBS) in order to confront the menace of the grey market for mobile devices and its negative impact on the mobile ecosystem.
+In addition to this, Pakistan has also implemented the world’s first open-source, full-fledged Device Identification, Registration and Blocking System (DIRBS) to confront the menace of the grey market for mobile devices and its negative impact on the mobile ecosystem.
 With the introduction of DIRBS, legal imports have increased significantly, and local manufacturing has also picked up.
 With this trend, Government has decided to introduce a comprehensive mobile manufacturing policy to encourage and attract mobile manufacturing players to come to Pakistan and establish their plants in Pakistan.